OpenGradient/erc-onchain-agent/agent-erc.md

 Next, we define an interface for running a single iteration of an `IERCAgent`.
 Note that a single call to `run` on an agent might result in 1 more more iterations, as the agent might decidet to use multiple tools to achieve its task.

 A call to this executor will return what the agent thinks should do next, whether it's using another tool, or returning a final answer.
+We provide a precompile implementation of this interface later.

 ```solidity
 /// @notice represents the result of a single iteration of the agent reasoning loop